ADIPEC 2024 on November 4-7 in Abu Dhabi

 Slack

-Slack is a corporate messenger that can support video chats for up to 15 users.
-As with other vendor services, this solution requires mandatory login to your account and uses a secure system to protect confidential data.
-This is explained by the fact that Slack supports integration with almost 100 third-party services, such as Dropbox, Google Drive, and even Twitter.
+Slack is a corporate messaging platform that supports video chats for up to 15 users.
+This solution, like other vendor services, requires mandatory account login and uses a secure system to protect confidential data.
+Slack supports integration with nearly 100 third-party services, including Dropbox, Google Drive, and Twitter, which explains its versatility.

 Security

-Data transfer between the messenger and the Black service is carried out using reliable encryption protocols and signatures, such as TLS 1.2, AES-256 and SHA2.
-It is noteworthy that such a protection system only works with the consent of the user, who must approve the processing of his or her personal information.
-Confidential data at rest in the Slack production network is encrypted in accordance with FIPS 140-2 standards, including relational databases and file storage.
-At the same time, all encryption keys are stored on a secure server with restricted access.
+Data transfer between the messenger and the service uses reliable encryption protocols and signatures, such as TLS 1.2, AES-256, and SHA2.
+Notably, this protection system only works with the user's consent, who must approve the processing of their personal information.
+Confidential data at rest in the Slack production network is encrypted according to FIPS 140-2 standards, including relational databases and file storage.
+Simultaneously, all encryption keys are stored on a secure server with restricted access.

 Vulnerabilities